autocrossblog/autocrossblog_astro/src/pages/privacy.md

 ---
 title: 'Privacy Policy'
 layout: '~/layouts/MarkdownLayout.astro'
-excerpt: "AutocrossBlog.com's privacy policy"
+excerpt: "Discover AutocrossBlog's Privacy Policy.
+Learn how we collect, use, and protect your data, ensuring transparency and security for your online experience."
+description: "
 ---

-_Last updated_: December 03, 2024
+_Last updated_: March 14 2025

 This Privacy Policy describes Our policies and procedures on the collection, use, and disclosure of Your information when You use AutocrossBlog.com ("the Service") and explains Your privacy rights and how the law protects You.